pandas-dev/pandas/README.md

 Feel free to ask questions on the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/pydata) or on [Gitter](https://gitter.im/pydata/pandas).

 As contributors and maintainers to this project you are expected to abide by pandas' code of conduct.
-More information can be found at: [Contributor Code of Conduct](https://github.com/pandas-dev/pandas/blob/master/.github/CODE_OF_CONDUCT.md)
+More information can be found at: [pandas Code of Conduct](https://github.com/pandas-dev/pandas/blob/master/.github/CODE_OF_CONDUCT.md)